Shaunfurtado/Shaunfurtado/README.md

 <div align="center">

 # Hey there, I'm Shaun
 **I love building interesting projects.
 I enjoy building web apps, and working with new technologies.
-I actively participate in hackathons, considering them invaluable learning experiences.
 I see challenges as chances to learn and improve.
 I also like working with others and talking about tech stuff.**

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Shaunfurtado&label=Profile%20views&color=111814&style=flat" alt="Shaunfurtado" /></p>